MINHTIENUIT/DetectImagesAngular/README.md

 # DetectImagesAngular
 Detecting images app with angular framework.
-This app use API of IBM (Visual Recognition)
+This app uses API of IBM (Visual Recognition)